 Virtex devices are configured by loading configuration data into the internal configuration memory.
-Some of the pins used for this are dedicated configuration pins, while others may be re-used as general purpose inputs and outputs once configuration is complete.
+Some of the pins used for this are dedicated configuration pins, while others can be re-used as general purpose inputs and outputs once configuration is complete.

+The following are dedicated pins:

+- Mode pins (M2, M1, M0)

+- Configuration clock pin (CCLK)

+- PROGRAM pin

+- DONE pin

-The dedicated pins are the mode pins (M2, M1, M0), the configuration clock pin (CCLK), the INIT pin, the DONE pin and the boundary-scan pins (TDI, TDO, TMS, TCK).
-Depending on the configuration mode chosen, CCLK may be an output generated by the FPGA, or may be generated externally, and provided to the FPGA as an input.
+- Boundary-scan pins (TDI, TDO, TMS, TCK)

+Depending on the configuration mode chosen, CCLK can be an output generated by the FPGA, or it can be generated externally and provided to the FPGA as an input.
+The PROGRAM pin must be pulled High prior to reconfiguration.

-Note that some configuration pins may act as outputs.
-For correct operation, these pins may require a V{CCO} of 3.3 V to permit LVTTL operation.
-All the pins affected fall in banks 2 or 3.
+Note that some configuration pins can act as outputs.
+For correct operation, these pins can require a V{CCO} of 3.3 V to permit LVTTL operation.
+All the pins affected are in banks 2 or 3.
+The configuration pins needed for SelectMap (CS, Write) are located in bank 1.

-After Virtex devices are configured, unused IOBs function as tri-state OBUFTs with weak pull downs.
+After Virtex devices are configured, unused IOBs function as 3-state OBUFTs with weak pull downs.
 For a more detailed description than that given below, see the XAPP138, Virtex Configuration and Readback.